elastic/kibana/rfcs/text/0016_buildkite.md

 An error at any step, e.g. when checking current state of GCP instances, will cause the rest of the run to abort.

 Because the service gathers data about the total current state and creates a plan based on that state each run, it's reasonably resistant to errors and it's self-healing.

+##### Protection against creating too many instances

+Creating too many instances in GCP could be costly, so is worth mentioning here.
+Since the agent manager itself is stateless, and only looks at the current, external state when determining an execution plan, there is the possibility of creating too many instances.

+There are two primary mechanisms to protect against this:

+One is usage of GCP quotas.
+Maintaining reasonable GCP quotas will ensure that we don't create too many instances in a situation where something goes catastrophically wrong during operation.
+It's an extra failsafe.

+The other is built into the agent manager.
+The agent manager checks both the number of connected agents in Buildkite for a given configuration, as well as the number of instances currently running and being created in GCP.
+It uses whichever number is greater as the current number of instances.

+This is a simple failsafe, but means that a large number of unnecessary instances should only be able to be created in a pretty specific scenario (keep in mind that errors will abort the current agent manager run):

+- The GCP APIs (both read and create) are returning success codes
+- The GCP API for listing instances is returning partial/missing/erroroneous data, with a success code
+- GCP instances are successfully being created
+- Created GCP instances are unable to connect to Buildkite, or Buildkite Agents API is returning partial/missing/erroroneous data

+All of these things would need to be true at the same time for a large number of instances to be created.
+In the unlikely event that that were to happen, the GCP quotas would still be in-place.

 #### Configuration